 All convicted sex offenders are listed and registered on the sex offender databases required by the area they live in.
 The people on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to see this information online, but remember that you will not be able to see the street address, just the block of the address that they registered.

 Court Records are public records and available to anyone.
 They include a court case file that includes a docket and all documents filed in the court case.
 You can access your court records on their website, or at the Holmes County Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state keeps a record of someone’s criminal history.
 These online databases are linked together so you can track criminal backgrounds from another state.
-Go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: